- Levels Taught:

 - Beginner, Intermediate

-Focus will be set on fundamentals in reading, music theory, counting, interpretation, technique and reasoning.
+Focus will be set on fundamentals in reading, music theory, counting, interpretation, technique, musical development and reasoning.

 I teach students how to simplify music, even students who have struggled significantly in the past with their reading comprehension.

 I have developed a very clear and unique methodology that leads to student success and further gain in musical independence.

 I teach in the traditional, classical route, which can later extend into other styles of playing by use and understanding of music theory and establishing the fundamentals in the technical approach.

 I work with many client's with impairments that have found success in my methods.
 Please ask me how if you have any questions.